khunpanya/SqlPlace/README.md

 SqlPlace is a .NET framework library to help you build complex parameterized SQL query.\
 (.NET Standard version coming soon)

-- SqlPlace encourages you to write "real" SQL query by its natural structure.
 - Help you compose SQL and get the result with shortest code possible.
 - Help you parameterize query with less code.
-Also free you from parameter ordering hassle.
+Also free you from parameter ordering hassles.
 - Help you compose complex query using statement template.
 - Help you dynamically generate query from data list.
 - Does not help you switch among SQL dialects.
 You have to decide for one.